- What Is RSV?

 How Is RSV Diagnosed?

+The definitive diagnosis of RSV infection is based on the detection in respiratory secretions of live virus by cell culture.
 RSV test for infants is conducted through the following procedures:

 - Mucus test: Samples of mucus collected from the baby’s nose using a cotton swab would be sent for laboratory analysis.